ibm-messaging/mq-dev-patterns/transactions/JMS/SE/SimpleJMSTransReadme.md

 Move to your local cloned `mq-dev-patterns/transactions/JMS/SE` directory.

-Check you have the `javax.jms-api-2.0.1` and the `com.ibm.mq.allclient` jars.
+Check you have the `jakarta.jms-api` and the `com.ibm.mq.jakarta.client` jars.

 Run the list command